s3n0/e2scripts/LGTV-RS232/README.md

 Switching on and off the LG TV via RS-232 serial interface
 ==========================================================

-- command to display available serial interfaces under LINUX systems:
+- command to display primary serial interfaces under LINUX systems:
-  - `setserial -g /dev/ttyS[0123]`
+  - `setserial -g -a /dev/ttyS[0123]`

 - command for listing of available serial ports and especially access rights to them:
   - `ls -l /dev/ttyS*`